johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 ```bash
 snakemake -j4
 ```
-Once this finishes running you will have a generated tree for each of your porteins individually, as well as one Maximum Likelihood and one Bayesian species from the concatenation of these proteins.
+Once this finishes running you will have a generated tree for each of your proteins individually, as well as one Maximum Likelihood and one Bayesian species from the concatenation of these proteins.

 <br/><br/>
 <br/><br/>